A systematic investigation into the effect of roughness on self-propelled swimming plates: Introduction

-During a swim cycle, riblets might briefly overlap at the drag-reducing viscous scales set out by \cite{Bechert2000} however, the morphing of the body and the fluctuating viscous length scales force the denticles outside of the conditions that cause riblets to decrease drag the majority of the time.
-To comprehend the potential hydrodynamic benefit of shark skin or other similar surface textures, we must look at it in the context of a larger, dynamic system.
-Studies suggest that shark skin uses passive control in the flank region to bristle the skin while swimming, increasing boundary layer mixing and helping to keep the flow attached at areas of flow reversal (\citealt{lang2008bristled, afroz2016experimental, Santos2021}). \cite{Oeffner2012} tested samples of skin from the midsection of a short-fin mako shark on both a rigid flapping plate and a flexible plate.
+During a swim cycle, the surface of a swimmer might briefly encounter the viscous scales set out by \cite{Bechert2000} for drag-reduction of riblets however, the morphing of the body and the fluctuating viscous length scales force the near-wall flow outside the conditions that cause riblets to decrease drag the majority of the time.
+To comprehend the potential hydrodynamic benefit of surface textures, we must look at them in the context of a larger, dynamic system.
+For example, vortex generators are often low-profile roughness elements that can significantly effect the flow and stimulate massive increases of aerodynamic performance when positioned correctly \citep{Lin1994, Lin2002}.
+Similarly, studies suggest that shark skin uses passive control in the flank region to bristle the skin while swimming, increasing boundary layer mixing and helping to keep the flow attached at areas of flow reversal (\citealt{lang2008bristled, afroz2016experimental, Santos2021}).
+In this vein, \cite{Oeffner2012} tested samples of skin from the midsection of a short-fin mako shark on both a rigid flapping plate and a flexible plate.
 They found that the skin actually reduced the rigid plate's propulsive effectiveness.
 They also found that adding shark skin increased the flexible plate's swimming speed by $12\%$.
 However, they do not provide the amplitude envelope for the flexible plate which would ensure constant kinematics between the cases tested.
 Similarly, \cite{Wen2014} covered an undulating plate in 3D printed denticles of $100\times$ actual size and measured a $6.6\%$ efficiency increase.
 Again, they do not provide an amplitude envelope to ensure the kinematics between the smooth and the rough surfaces remain constant.
 The denticles in the above-mentioned work (\cite{Oeffner2012, Wen2014}) are not scaled with local viscous scales so that they are within the drag-reducing regimes set out by \cite{Bechert2000}.
 Therefore, the physical mechanisms responsible for the differences between rough and smooth surfaces remain unclear and illustrates the need for a systematic study to examine the interaction between surface textures and kinematics.